 Chocorua Island Chapel is honored to have been nominated and approved to be in the National Register of Historic Places as of October, 2016.

 The Chapel Association permits the quiet, limited use of Chocorua Island by visitors willing to respect it as a religious sanctuary.

 Parties or alcoholic beverages are not allowed at any time.
 The Island docks are closed between sunset and sunrise.

-The summer of 2017 marks the 114th year of the Chocorua Chapel Association.
+The summer of 2021 marks the 118th year of the Chocorua Chapel Association.
 The number of people dedicated to its care and operation has grown and the desire for natural simplicity has endured.
 Necessary island upkeep is ongoing and will remain a priority for the Association.
 Gifts to Chocorua Island Chapel Association in support of Church Island are appreciated.
+Contributions can be mailed to: Chocorua Chapel Association, PO Box 356, Holderness, NH 03245-0356.
 We trust that our Chapel will outlive us all!